IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 destination devices.

-The payload length field is in little-endian byte order; it indicates how many bytes of data comprise the payload.
+The payload length field is in little-endian byte order; it indicates how many octets of data comprise the payload.

 The socket type field is in little-endian byte order; it contains a value that is one of: